superwofy/E9X-M-CAN-Integration-Module/README.md

   OR
 * Switch on the reversing camera when pressing the Auto Start-stop button.
 * Carry out one more wipe cycle after washing the windscreen.
-* Enable use of FXX KCAN1 CIC controllers.
+* Enable use of FXX KCAN1 CIC controller.
 * Enable use of FXX VSW01 (VideoSWitch) module.
+* Enable use of FXX NIVI2/3 module.
-* Enable full diagnosis and coding of SVT70 modules.
+* Enable full diagnosis and coding of SVT70 module.
 * Turn on heated seats below a set temperature.
 * Turn on heated steering below a set temperature.
 * Keep time and date in RTC and set back if KOMBI is reset (30G_F, battery removed/flat, coding, etc.).